dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/google-logins.md

 ## Sign in with Google

-* Run the app and click **Log in**.
+* Run the app and select **Log in**.
 An option to sign in with Google appears.
-* Click the **Google** button, which redirects to Google for authentication.
+* Select the **Google** button, which redirects to Google for authentication.
 * After entering your Google credentials, you are redirected back to the web site.

 [!INCLUDE[Forward request information when behind a proxy or load balancer section](includes/forwarded-headers-middleware.md)]

 [!INCLUDE[](includes/chain-auth-providers.md)]

-See the <xref:Microsoft.AspNetCore.Authentication.Google.GoogleOptions> API reference for more information on configuration options supported by Google authentication.
+For more information on configuration options supported by Google authentication, see the <xref:Microsoft.AspNetCore.Authentication.Google.GoogleOptions> API reference .
 This can be used to request different information about the user.

 ## Change the default callback URI